ratiw/Api/README.md

 ####Specifying Transformer class
 API package will automatically looks for a corresponding Transformer class using the following criteria:

-- Use the transformer class specified in `$transformer` property.
-If the transformer does not exist, exception will be thrown.
+- Use the Transformer class specified in `$transformer` property.
+If the Transformer does not exist, exception will be thrown.
-- Use the base name of the specified `$model` property to guess the transformer class.
-If the transformer class does not exist, the `Ratiw\Api\BaseTransformer` class will be used.
+- Use the base name of the specified `$model` property to guess the Transformer class.
+If the Transformer class does not exist, the `Ratiw\Api\BaseTransformer` class will be used.

 This provides enough ease and flexibility.
-If your project it is *small and not so complicated*, you can just put the Api classes and transformer classes in the same directory.
-Or, you won't even have to define any transformer for the Api class if you do not need to transform anything.
+If your project is *small and not so complicated*, you can just put the Api classes and Transformer classes in the same directory.
+Or, you won't even have to define any Transformer for the Api class if you do not need to transform anything.

 But if your project is quite complex or you prefer putting things in directory where you can organized things neatly, you have the flexibility to do so by specifying the `$transformer` class to use in the Api class.
 ```php